 In the Q-Symbio study (Journal of the American College of Cardiology, Heart Failure, 2014) the scientists used ubiquinone

 The scientists also used ubiquinone in the KiSel-10 study (International Journal of Cardiology, 2013), where Q10 combined with selenium improved quality of life in old but healthy men and women from Sweden

-In fact, nearly all the existing studies that show an effect with Q10 supplementation are conducted with ubiquinone (regular Q10), which means that this form of Q10 is the best documented
+In fact, most of the existing studies that show an effect with Q10 supplementation are conducted with ubiquinone (regular Q10), which means that this form of Q10 is the best documented

 Another thing that deserves a note is that Bio-Quinone Q10, which is one of the most well documented Q10 brands available, contains ubiquinone.
 This specific formula has outstanding bioavailability thanks to a special manufacturing technique that involves using different types of oil and a heating treatment that prevents the Q10 molecules from forming large, indigestible crystals.

 In contrast to ubiquinone with its characteristic yellow color, ubiquinol is white.
 A good way to test products with ubiquinol is to pierce the capsule/softgel and squeeze out its contents.
 If it is white, it is ubiquinol.
 If it is yellow, it has been tranformed to ubiquinone.

 Ubiquinone = Oxidized CoQ10 = Q10 =Yellow = Active